jesimone57/scala-cheat-sheet/README.md

 [https://www.tutorialspoint.com/scala/](https://www.tutorialspoint.com/scala/)

 ### Overview
+* The name Scala stands for "Scalable Language".
 * Everything is an object.
 Scala is object oriented.
 * Every function returns a value and every value is an object, therefore every function is an object.
 Scala is Functional.
 * Statically typed (Int, Boolean, Float, etc.)
 * Runs on the JVM
+* Interoperates seamlessly with all Java libraries.
 * Can execute Java code
 * Can do concurrent and synchronized processing